Deep dive: the (in)stability of op-amps

 There are two conditions that must be met for sustained oscillation:

-There must be a feedback delay of about one-half of a wavelength (180°) at some sine-wave frequency.
+There must be a feedback delay that amounts to about one-half of a cycle (180°) of some sine-wave input frequency.

 The feedback loop gain at that frequency must be at least one.